Dade County Nursing Home District: Nursing Home OverviewSkip to content

 In Dade County Nursing Home District, 5.15% of Residents

-This is the percentage of residents that remained mobile levels over time.
-Preserving mobility is usually a great sign for residents' health.
+This indicates the percentage of residents who were able to retain mobility over time.
+Preserving mobility can be a great sign for residents' health.

 Hospitalizations